Temult/somner-deploy-tabbyapi/README.md

 Open a terminal to your RunPod volume (or use `docker exec -it <container_name> /bin/bash` if running locally).

 **2. Copy the Sample Configuration:**
-The container includes a sample config.
+The container includes a sample config file, [`config_sample.yml`](./config_sample.yml).
 Run this command to copy it to the correct location on your persistent volume:

 ```bash
 cp /opt/tabbyapi-src/config_sample.yml /workspace/config.yml